 5. Downsizer contributions

-If you are 65 year old or older and meet the eligibility requirements, you may be able to make a downsizer contribution into your superannuation of up to $300,000, using the proceeds from the sale of your home.
+If you are 65 years old or older in the 2021/22 year, and meet the eligibility requirements, you may be able to make a downsizer contribution into your superannuation of up to $300,000, using the proceeds from the sale of your home.

-It’s important to note that making additional contributions doesn’t benefit everyone, and not everyone is eligible to take advantage of some of the benefits of making additional contributions.
+It’s important to note that making additional contributions doesn’t benefit everyone, not everyone is eligible to take advantage of some of the benefits of making additional contributions, and amounts contributed to super can only be accessed once a condition of release is met.

 Our Member Care Team are always happy to help.
 Click here to contact us.